 The study identified 3,206 chemical dossiers in REACH containing ingredients with cosmetics as a reported use, 419 of which listed cosmetics as the only use.
 Of these 419 dossiers, the researchers found 63 had completed in vivo tests after the Cosmetics Regulation ban on in vivo testing.

 Animal testing on all cosmetic products and cosmetic ingredients was banned under EU law in 2013 through the EU Cosmetics Regulation 1223/2009.
-Prior to that, there had been an initial ban on testing for finished products put in place in 2004 and for ingredients in 2009.
+Prior to that, there had been an initial ban on testing for certain endpoints in finished products put in place in 2004 and for ingredients in 2009.

 “Registrants largely used alternative, non-animal methods to evaluate ingredients for REACH, but some still conducted new in vivo tests to comply with REACH requirements for toxicity data and worker safety assessments,” they wrote.